thecdil/sediment/_tributaries/atmosphere.md

 At the same time as the global climate affects Lake Powell, Lake Powell affects the global climate.
 Scientists call this kind of cycle, in which change amplifies change amplifies change a positive feedback loop.
 Positive feedback loops draw their components together into an ever more chaotic and tightly bound spiral.
 I picture two hurricanes colliding, their arms locking, and turning each other like gears spun out of control until they merge into one superstorm, and I think about the echo between a microphone brought too close to a speaker, which gets faster and higher and faster and higher until the two echoes become one high screech.
 It's important to note that the currents between the components in a loop system move both ways--that is, Glen Canyon is not only a repository for the waves that arrive from the external world, but flings its own waves back out, across the basin and the planet.

+{% include feature/new-section.html %}

+## Erosions

 {% include feature/image-gallery.html objectid="sediment38" caption=false%}

 As I try to map Glen Canyon's past and future stories, pull together the threads of events that have moved through so many other places, drawn along by so many other actors across so many different times, I think back to the swirled layers of the petrified sandsea.
-If I am to tell a true story about Glen Canyon, I think it needs to look like this: it needs to be particular--made of a mass of granular stories-- and it needs to also follow alongisde the vaster currents that carried them there.
+If I am to tell a true story about Glen Canyon, I think it needs to look like this: it needs to be particular--made of a mass of granular stories-- and it needs to also follow alonside the vaster currents that carried them there.
 These stories need to heap, whirl, and mingle, and they must inevitably erode, recirculate, and transform as they are dragged out into other spaces and other times.

 {% include feature/trib-button.html text="Back to Main Stem" image="tracks" trib="main" %}

 ## Works Cited

+Anderson, Ben.
+“Affective atmospheres.” *Emotion, Space and Society 2* (2), 2009.  pp. 77–81. https://doi.org/10.1016/j.emospa.2009.08.005.

 Bsumek, Erika Marie. *The Foundations of Glen Canyon Dam: Infrastructures of Dispossession on the Colorado Plateau.* University of Texas Press, 2025.